DaniArnaout/DaniArnaout.github.io/menu/table-view/custom-cases.md

 ## Conditionals
 Assume you want to have a table with alternate row colors (First row with white background, second with blue, third with white, and so on).
 This is exactly the same way you would do it without Abstract Layer.
-Simply override
+Simply set one of your objects as the datasource of `ALTableView` and implement the following method:

 ```objective-c
 - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {